 Unless otherwise agreed, fire insurance covers the insured property against damage caused by:

-- falling or striking air navigation equipment or objects falling or being thrown from it;
+• falling or striking air navigation equipment or objects falling or being thrown from it

-- collisions with any other vehicles or animals.
+• collisions with any other vehicles or animals

 (art.
 115, law of 4 April 2014)

-"Simple risks" are defined in Article 5 of the RD of 24 December 1992 implementing the law of 25 June 1992 on terrestrial insurance contracts
+"Simple risks" are defined in Article 5 of the RD of 24 December 1992 implementing the law of 25 June 1992 on terrestrial insurance contracts.

 Check your policy to see what is covered and what is not.

-Frequent extensions to the fire insurance
+Frequent extensions of the fire insurance

 Most fire insurance policies also cover damage caused by:

-- the effect of electricity on electrical installations and appliances (e.g. damage to electrical appliances as a result of overvoltage, or the resulting loss of the contents of the freezer (defrosting);
+• the effect of electricity on electrical installations and appliances (e.g. damage to electrical appliances as a result of overvoltage, or the resulting loss of the contents of the freezer (defrosting)

-- smoke or soot;
+• smoke or soot

-- water damage caused by a broken pipe, overflowing gutters, sanitary facilities or household appliances, water infiltration through the roof, frost, provided that the necessary precautionary measures have been taken;
+• water damage caused by a broken pipe, overflowing gutters, sanitary facilities or household appliances, water infiltration through the roof, frost (provided that the necessary precautionary measures have been taken)

-- broken glass (e.g. window, verandah);
+• broken glass (e.g. windows, veranda)

 Additional cover